ray-project/ray/doc/source/rllib/rllib-checkpoints-and-exports.rst

 working with that new Algorithm exactly like you would have continued working with the old Algorithm (from which the checkpoint as taken).

-How do I create an Algorithm Checkpoint?
+How do I create an Algorithm checkpoint?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` ``save()`` method creates a new checkpoint